 “Shared Mobility Device System” means any transportation service that involves the commercial use of shared mobility devices by users, either concurrently or sequentially after one another.

-“Shopping Center” means a group of three or more commercial establishments that are planned, developed, and managed as a unit with common areas for off-street parking and landscaping provided on the properties.
+“Shopping Center” means a group of three or more commercial establishments that are planned, developed, and managed as a unit with common areas for off-street parking provided on the properties.

 "Short-Term Rental" means any dwelling or portion thereof that accommodates less than sixteen (16) guests as defined in section 5.19.010 of this Code.

-“Sidewalk Displays and Sidewalk Cafes” means an accessory use that allows for the spillover of seating and/or sales displays onto the sidewalk in front of an existing business subject to limitations in this Title.
+“Sidewalk Displays and Sidewalk Cafes” means an accessory use that allows for the spillover of seating and/or sales displays onto the sidewalk or walkway in front of an existing business subject to limitations in this Title.
 “Sidewalk Café” means a restaurant with tables on the sidewalk in front or on the side of the premises.
 “Sidewalk Display” means the outdoor display of merchandise for sale by a business use.

-“Ski Resort” means
+“Ski Resort” means:

+Any publicly or privately developed recreational use permitted by relevant local, state, and federal authorities, for snow-related activities, accessory year-round or non-snow related activities, and associated facilities and improvements.

+Such uses, activities, and facilities may be conducted on a commercial or membership basis, solely on privately-owned property or on privately- owned lots or parcels interspersed with public land under a special use permit from the U.S. Forest Service or other public agency, primarily for the use of persons who do not reside on the same lot or parcel as that on which the recreational use is located.

+Snow-related activities include but are not limited to: downhill skiing, cross- country skiing, snowboarding, snow shoeing, snowmobiling, or other snow-related activities.

+Accessory year-round and non-snow related activities include but are not limited to: alpine recreational activities; cultural events and festivals; and conference events.

+Associated facilities and improvements include, but are not limited to: lodging; food, retail, and support services; recreational and fitness facilities; parking accommodations; and other uses of a similar nature specifically authorized in conjunction with the operation of a year-round resort.

+“Ski Run” means a groomed path on a slope for the purpose of skiing; typically associated with a ski resort.

 “Solar Energy System, Accessory” means a roof-mounted, wall mounted, or ground mounted panel, the primary purpose of which is to provide for the collection, inversion, storage, and distribution of solar energy for electricity generation, space heating, space cooling, or water heating of buildings located on the same property.

-“Swap Meets And Flea Markets” means a market operating for the sale or exchange of merchandise at retail by many sellers within a drive-in theater or enclosed building.
+“Swap Meets And Flea Markets” means a market operating for the sale or exchange of merchandise at retail by many sellers within a parking lot or enclosed building.
 This does not include garage sales.

 “Tavern” means the same as “Bar.”